 If you can handle the potty humor, this is the best live-action talking-animal movie since the beloved Babe.
 The human performers are just fine, especially the underrated Greenwood.
 He is too often relegated to bad-guy roles, but he shows real warmth and screen presence here.
 Up-and-coming young Panittiere makes us believe in her devotion to her father and the dream of racing she shares with Stripes.

 But Racing Stripes is all about the animals, and the voice talents and computer-aided "acting" make the characters very real and very appealing.
 The humor may overdo the doo-doo, but there are sweet and funny moments as Stripes tries to follow his dream and learns the importance of friends.

 Talk to your kids about ...

-How does this movie compare to other movies in which a "misfit" character is made fun of by others but uses his perceived "weirdness" as the strength that helps them attain their goal?
+How does this movie compare to other movies in which "misfit" characters are made fun of by others but use their perceived "weirdness" as the strength that helps them attain their goal?